What Is Ripple and How Does It Work?

 It is the network that facilitates payment settlement asset exchange and provides a remittance system.

-Although Ripple doesn’t use a blockchain, it’s still a decentralised platform which isn’t under any central authority’s control.
+Although it doesn’t use a blockchain, it’s still a decentralised platform which isn’t under any central authority’s control.